dotnet/msbuild/documentation/specs/project-cache.md

 # High-level design

 Conceptually, there are two parts of caching: "cache get" and "cache add".
 "Cache get" is MSBuild asking the plugin if it wants to handle a build request, ie by fetching from some cache.
-"Cache add" is, upon cache miss, MSBuild providing enough information to the plugin during the build of the build request for the plugin add the results to its cache and safely be able to retrieve it for some future build.
+"Cache add" is, upon cache miss, MSBuild providing enough information to the plugin during the build of the build request for the plugin to add the results to its cache and safely be able to retrieve it for some future build.

 The "cache get" functionality was introduced in 16.9, while "cache add" was added in 17.8.